 Beatniks and bohemians

 The 400 or so floating homes in the affluent suburb reflect a proud bohemian history that began well over a century ago.
-Artists, writers, musicians, beatniks, and hippies flocked here in search of an alternative lifestyle, and an art scene flourished in the 1940s and ‘50s in particular.
+Artists, writers, musicians, beatniks, and hippies flocked here in search of an alternative lifestyle, and an art scene flourished in the 1940s and ‘50s.

 Later, Varda’s roommate was Alan Watts, a British philosopher who somehow found time to introduce Zen Buddhism to the U.S. amid the many boisterous parties.
 In 2018 and 2019, an exhibit called Ship of Dreams: Artists, Poets and Visionaries of the SS Vallejo: 1949-69, dedicated to this creative hub, was displayed at the Sonoma Valley Museum of Art and the Bolinas Museum.
 Former ferries also housed art galleries, restaurants, and a literary magazine.